-- When you set a Permalink URL for a post, WordPress finds your post and changes all links on your blog to point to the correct destination URL, even if you edit the post slug, select a new category for your post, or move your post to a different parent page.
+- When you set a Permalink for a post, WordPress finds your post and changes all links on your site to point to the correct destination URL, even if you edit the post slug, change the category for your post, or move your post to a different parent page.

-- Punctuation such as commas, quotes, apostrophes, and invalid URL symbols are removed and spaces are substituted with dashes to separate each word in your permalink.
+- Commas, quotes, apostrophes, and invalid URL characters are removed and spaces are substituted with dashes to separate each word in your post URL.

-- Your permalink is shown below the post title field as soon as you save or publish a new post.
+- Your permalink displays below the title field as soon as you save or publish a new post.

 - You can manually change your permalink URL by editing the post-slug (see above).